2021 World Series: Media

-This was Joe Buck's last World Series, which ended a 23-year run (1996–2021), the longest run of any play-by-play announcer on network television calling the World Series.
+This was Joe Buck's last World Series, after he had called 24 World Series in 26 years (1996, 1998, 2000-2021), the longest run of any play-by-play announcer on network television calling the World Series.
 Buck and his NFL broadcast partner Troy Aikman signed a lucrative multi-year deal with ESPN, which saw them become the new lead broadcast team of Monday Night Football beginning in the 2022 NFL season.
-FOX would promote number two play-by-play baseball announcer Joe Davis to replace Buck's spot for the regular season, All-Star, and postseason games.
+Fox would promote number two play-by-play baseball announcer Joe Davis to replace Buck's spot for the regular season, All-Star, and postseason games.
+Buck did not call another MLB game until July 29, 2024, when he called a St. Louis Cardinals home game against the Texas Rangers for Bally Sports Midwest alongside Chip Caray.
+Despite joining ESPN, it was not until 2025 that Buck called his first MLB game for the network, an Opening Day game between the Milwaukee Brewers and New York Yankees.